Routine wellness exams and preventative care are important for your cat’s

 Rabies Vaccine – We offer a one and three-year vaccine.
 This vaccine is required by law and must be given by a licensed veterinarian.
-Rabies is almost always fatal to animals and people…which is bad.
+Rabies is a deadly disease that is caused by a virus that affects the nervous system.
+Cats are exposed most commonly through wildlife such as bats, raccoons, skunks, coyotes, and foxes.

 For general information, questions, appointment requests, call us at: